BoG-Dev-Bootcamp/.github/profile/README.md

 	- create a main branch
 	- push changes

 Bootcampers now have their very own repo in the organization where they can push their code to.
+Bootcampers should also frequently Sync Fork to make sure they have up-to-date exercises and projects.